-- (2) In addition to a default judgment under (1) of this subsection, the Court may enter a default judgment against an alleged father who fails to appear at any later stage of the proceedings at which his presence is required, including a scheduled genetic test.
-Such a default judgment may only be set aside if the respondent appears before the Court within twenty-eight (28) days after it is delivered to the respondent or mailed to him at the most recent address he provided to the Court, and he establishes good cause for his failure to appear or to undergo a genetic test. - (g) Judgment of Paternity.
+(2) In addition to a default judgment under (1) of this subsection, the Court may enter a default judgment against an alleged parent who fails to appear at any later stage of the proceedings at which his or her presence is required, including a scheduled genetic test.
+Such a default judgment may only be set aside if the respondent appears before the Court within twenty-eight (28) days after it is delivered to the respondent or mailed to them at the most recent address they provided to the Court, and he or she establishes good cause for his or her failure to appear or to undergo a genetic test.

+(g) Judgment of Parentage.
 The judgment or order of the Court determining whether or not a respondent is a parent of a child shall be based on a preponderance of the evidence.
-If the judgment or order of the Court establishes a different father than that on the child's birth certificate, the Court shall send the order to the Department of Vital Statistics of the state in which the child was born. - (h) Time for Filing Paternity Action.
-A petition to determine paternity may be filed at any time.
-If a petition to determine paternity is brought before the birth of the child, all proceedings may be stayed until after the birth, except service of process and, in the discretion of the judge, conducting discovery to preserve testimony. - (i) An action to establish paternity may be joined with an action for divorce, dissolution, annulment, declaration of invalidity, separate maintenance, support, or any other civil action in which paternity is an issue including a juvenile proceeding.
+If the judgment or order of the Court establishes a different parent than that on the child's birth certificate, the Court shall send the order to the Department of Vital Statistics of the state in which the child was born.

+(h) Time for Filing Parentage Action.
+A petition to determine parentage may be filed at any time.
+If a petition to determine parentage is brought before the birth of the child, all proceedings may be stayed until after the birth, except service of process and, in the discretion of the judge, conducting discovery to preserve testimony.

+(i) An action to establish parentage may be joined with an action for divorce, dissolution, annulment, declaration of invalidity, separate maintenance, support, or any other civil action in which parentage is an issue including a juvenile proceeding.